amineamanzou/practical-opentelemetry-otca/content/docs/_index.md

 description: "Lerning more about the domains covered by the opentelemetry certification."
 ---

-The OTCA certification covers four main knowledge domains, with varying emphasis as indicated by the question distribution:
+The OTCA certification covers four main knowledge domains:

 ## 1. Fundamentals of Observability

 The foundation of modern systems monitoring, covering:

 - The three pillars: metrics, traces, and logs
 - Observability principles and benefits
 - Common challenges and solutions